bluesnap/bluesnap-android-int/README.md

 ```
 @Override
 protected void onActivityResult(int requestCode, int resultCode, Intent data) {
+        if (resultCode != BluesnapCheckoutActivity.BS_CHECKOUT_RESULT_OK &&
+		resultCode != BluesnapChoosePaymentMethodActivity.BS_CHOOSE_PAYMENT_METHOD_RESULT_OK) {
-    if (resultCode != RESULT_OK) {
+	    if (data != null) {
+                String sdkErrorMsg = "SDK Failed to process the request:";
+                sdkErrorMsg += data.getStringExtra(BluesnapCheckoutActivity.SDK_ERROR_MSG);
+                // handle the error
+            } else {
 	        // User aborted the checkout process
+            }
         return;

+        // Here we can access the payment result
+        Bundle extras = data.getExtras();
-    SdkResult sdkResult = (SdkResult) data.getExtras().get(BluesnapCheckoutActivity.EXTRA_PAYMENT_RESULT);
+        SdkResult sdkResult = data.getParcelableExtra(BluesnapCheckoutActivity.EXTRA_PAYMENT_RESULT);

-    ShippingInfo shippingContactInfo = (ShippingInfo) extras.get(BluesnapCheckoutActivity.EXTRA_SHIPPING_DETAILS);
+	// this result will be returned from both BluesnapCheckoutActivity and BluesnapCreatePaymentActivity,
+	// since handling is the same.
+BluesnapChoosePaymentMethodActivity has a different OK result code.
+	if (BluesnapCheckoutActivity.BS_CHECKOUT_RESULT_OK == sdkResult.getResult()) {
+		// Call app server to process the payment
 	}
+}
 ```
+The result code can be:
+* BluesnapCheckoutActivity.BS_CHECKOUT_RESULT_OK - for successful completion of Checkout/Create Payment flows
+* BluesnapChoosePaymentMethodActivity.BS_CHOOSE_PAYMENT_METHOD_RESULT_OK - for successful completion of the "Choose Payment Type" flow
+* Otherwise - not successful

-An `SdkResult` instance holds the purchase details, such as the purchase amount and currency, whether the transaction involved a returning shopper, and whether the shopper paid via card or PayPal.
+An `SdkResult` instance holds the purchase details (for BluesnapCheckoutActivity and BluesnapCreatePaymentActivity), such as the purchase amount and currency, whether the transaction involved a returning shopper, and whether the shopper paid via card or PayPal.
+In case of BluesnapChosenPaymentMethodActivity, you get the chosen PM details as well as teh chose PM itself.

 For credit card transactions, the card last four digits, card type, and shopper name will be included.
 For PayPal transactions, the PayPal transaction ID will be included.